-Referring to notes 14 "Borrowings", 19 "Cash and cash equivalents", 20 "Financial assets recognised in the financial statements at fair value" and 23 "Derivative instruments" as well as the related accounting principles and notes concerning the income statement items 6 "Other operating expenses" and 17 "Interest income and expenses from loans and other receivables" we defined financing debts and derivative instruments as key audit matters based on their quantitative significance in the company financial statements and the effect of changes in their carrying value on the company profit/loss.
+Note 14 "Borrowings", 19 "Cash and cash equivalents", 20 "Financial assets recognised in the financial statements at fair value" and 23 "Derivative instruments" as well as the related accounting principles and notes concerning the income statement items 6 "Other operating expenses" and 17 "Interest income and expenses from loans and other receivables"

 Audit of financing instruments as a whole was a combination of different audit procedures.
-In our audit we assessed the key controls the company utilizes to ensure recording of transactions in the company's accounting system, as well as practices related to valuation.
+In our audit, we assessed the key controls the company utilizes to ensure recording of transactions in the company's accounting system, as well as practices related to valuation.
+Our substantive audit procedures included both analytical procedures and detailed audit procedures.